Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 You can think of hues as the colors of the rainbow.
-If we arrange them in a circle, in a sequence from yellow, yellow-red, red, red-purple, ….
-We end up with a color wheel of the hues.
+If we arrange them in a circle, in a sequence from yellow, yellow-red, red, red-purple, etc., we end up with a color wheel of the hues.

-All Hues Are Colors, Not All Colors Are Hues
+All Hues Are Colors, But Not All Colors Are Hues